theJacobDev/binit/README.md

 ### :sparkles: Features

 - Clone and automatically reset local git repository
-- Create new repository on Github (local or private)
+- Create new repository on Github (public or private)
 - Push your first commit to newly created repository